 ‘Criminal Minds’: The Real Reason Thomas Gibson (Hotch) Left the Series

-Aaron Hotchner vanished from ‘Criminal Minds’
+Aaron Hotchner was gone from ‘Criminal Minds’ in season 12

 Thomas Gibson was fired from ‘Criminal Minds’